Ulrica Wilson

-Ulrica Wilson is a mathematician specializing in the theory of noncommutative rings and in the combinatorics of matrices.
+Ulrica Wilson is an American mathematician specializing in the theory of noncommutative rings and in the combinatorics of matrices.
 She is an associate professor at Morehouse College, associate director of diversity and outreach at the Institute for Computational and Experimental Research in Mathematics (ICERM), and a former vice president of the National Association of Mathematicians.

 Education and career

 Wilson is African-American, and originally from Massachusetts, but grew up in Birmingham, Alabama.

 She is a 1992 graduate of Spelman College, and completed her Ph.D. at Emory University in 2004.
 Her dissertation, Cyclicity of Division Algebras over an Arithmetically Nice Field, was supervised by Eric Brussel.

 Wilson has contributed to the advancement of black women, women of color, and women in general in the field of mathematical sciences through the program EDGE Enhancing Diversity in Graduate Education, which is a program that helps minorities with support in order to achieve academic goals and obtain Doctoral Degrees.

 After two stints as a postdoctoral researcher, she joined the Morehouse College faculty in 2007, and became associate director at ICERM in 2013.
 She serves on the Education Advisory Board for ICERM.

 In collaboration with ICERM, Wilson is also co-director of the REUF program, The Research Experience for Undergraduate Faculty, this program was founded under the American Institute of Mathematics (AIM) to provide undergraduate faculty a community of scholars that support exchange and expand research ideas and projects to engage in with undergraduate students.